 Although Fiverr gets its name from the fact that their opening price is typically five US dollars, you can also upsell additional services, and create custom orders.
 In effect, this means that you can charge as much as you need to for the work you provide through the website.

 Need to pay invoices abroad and receive international payments like a local?
-Wise could save you up to 14x versus other providers
+Wise could be perfect for you!

 Before you get started, a word.

 Banks and money transfer providers often don’t convert your money with the mid-market exchange rate when you make or receive an international payment.
 Instead they add a mark-up and charge you a hidden fee that way.

 Wise is different.
 Its smart technology skips hefty international transfer fees by connecting local bank accounts all around the world.
 Which means you could save using Wise rather than your bank when you send your money abroad.

 Check out Wise’s borderless multi-currency account, for freelancers to invoice like a local around the world and receive multiple currencies for free.

 Wise also has a lot of additional features for business users.
 You can connect with Xero to make your life easier, upload a batch of payments in one go or even automate your payments by integrating with our API.
 And there’s more to come in the future.